Burke County deputy placed on leave during TikTok video investigation

 BURKE COUNTY, N.C.
-(FOX 46) – A Burke County Sheriff’s Office deputy is on administrative leave due to an investigation of a TikTok involving the deputy.
+(FOX 46 CHARLOTTE) – A Burke County Sheriff’s Office deputy is on administrative leave due to an investigation of a TikTok involving the deputy.

 The Sheriff’s Office told Fox 46 in a statement that they are investigating two TikTok videos involving a deputy with a suspect who was arrested on an outstanding warrant.